-Global agriculture embraces diverse actors in its endeavour to feed about 10 billion people in the planet by the end of 2050.
-The small, marginal & landless farmers are extremely vital for food security due to shrinking of resource day by day.
-The contribution of women fishersalso cannot be ignored particularly in on-farm operations, harvesting, post-harvest management, processing etc.,especially in fishery and animal husbandry sector.
-Hence, in today's scenario innovation in agriculture extension is the key to address the growing challenges, which need to be validated, integrated and scaled up and further recommended for large scale implementation by the policy makers.
-The innovative extension approach should be based on capacity building, skill development, people's participation along with government initiative to provide policy support to be worked with the cutting-edge technologies.
+Fisheries embraces diverse actors in its endeavour to support their livelihood system giving an impact in food and nutritional security.
+At the same time, the contribution of women fishers also cannot be ignored particularly in on-farm operations, harvesting, post-harvest management, processing etc., especially in fishery and animal husbandry sector.
+Hence, in today's scenario innovation in extension is the key to address the growing challenges, which need to be validated, integrated and scaled up and further recommended for large scale implementation by the policy makers.
+The advanced techniques of extension should be based on capacity building, skill development, people's participation along with government initiative to provide policy support in line with the cutting-edge technologies.
 Much effort has been initiated in going beyond the farm and the fishers and focus on beyond the technology to a wider innovation system.